Air Warrior (U.S. Army): Successor

-Building on the legacy Air Warrior gear carriage and clothing system, the Air Soldier (AS) Increment 1a initiative focuses on improving aircrew survivability, comfort, and efficiency by reducing weight and torso bulk, improving head and laser eye protection, and increasing rear crew member mobility.
+Building on the legacy Air Warrior gear carriage and clothing system, the Air Soldier System (Air SS) Increment 1a initiative focuses on improving aircrew survivability, comfort, and efficiency by reducing weight and torso bulk, improving head and laser eye protection, and increasing rear crew member mobility.

-The AS Increment 1a will feature optimized survival equipment (72-hour requirement) and a pocket system that eliminates unnecessary items.
+The Air SS Increment 1a will feature optimized survival equipment (72-hour requirement) and a pocket system that eliminates unnecessary items.
 It also will include standardized survival gear components.
 It will reduce the bulk and weight of the legacy Air Warrior body armor system.
 As part of the AS Increment 1a, the Modular Aircrew Common Helmet (MACH) or an improved legacy HGU-56/P helmet will offer a 15 to 50 percent improvement in head impact protection.
 Advances in laser eye protection (from 3 to 5 fixed wavelengths) are also included in the initiative.

 The Wearable Environmental Control System (WECS), powered by an Integrated Portable Power Source, will eliminate the cooling system umbilical for nonrated crew members.
 The AS Increment 1a will also feature enhanced SA/C3 capabilities to achieve JBC-P interoperability.
 Initial implementation of terrain/obstacle avoidance capability will be through the AW Electronic Data Manager.

 Contract award for AS Increment 1a is expected in 2011.